-Around 1536-1537, Nicolaus Olahus wrote in his work Hungaria: "The entire Hungarian kingdom comprises within itself, during these times of ours, different nations-Hungarians, Germans, Bohemians, Slavs, Croats, Saxons, Szeklers, Romanians, Serbs, Cumans, Iaziges, Ruthenians, and finally, Turksall of which make use among themselves of different languages, except for the instance in which certain denominations, because of the long-standing customs and the mutual relationships, prove to have a somewhat similar character and suitability."
-As to the ethnic composition of Transylvania, his birthplace, the humanist writer (Olahus) is even more specific: "There are here four nations of different origin: Hungarians, Szeklers, Saxons and Romanians, of which the least warlike are considered to be the Saxons.
-The Hungarians and the Szeklers make use of the same language, although the Szeklers have certain words specific to their people [...].
-The Saxons are, it is said, some colonies of Saxons from Germany [...]; what leads us to believe the truthfulness (of this assertion) is the resemblance that exists between the languages of these two peoples.
-The Romanians-it is traditionally claimed-are colonists of the Romans.
-Proof of this is the fact that they have numerous (words) in common with the speech of the Romans-a people whose coins are to be found in vast numbers in these places; it goes without saying that these are important proofs that testify to the Roman occupation here as well as to the endurance, through the course of history, of the Romanian people."
-Obviously, Olahus regards the nations in an ethno-linguistic sense and he characterizes them as such.
+About 1536 - 1537, Nicolaus Olahus, in his work Hungaria, wrote: "The entire Hungarian kingdom comprises within itself, during these times of ours, different nations - Hungarians, Germans, Bohemians, Slavs, Croats, Saxons, Szeklers, Romanians, Serbs, Cumans, Iaziges, Ruthenians, and finally, Turks - all of which make use among themselves of different languages, except for the instance in which certain denominations, because of the long-standing customs and the mutual relationships, prove to have to a certain extent, a similar character and suitability" 4.
+As to the ethnical composition of Transylvania, his birthplace, the humanist writer (Olahus) is even more specific: "There are here four nations of different origin: Hungarians, Szeklers, Saxons and Romanians, of which the least warlike are considered to be the Saxons.
+The Hungarians and the Szeklers make use of the same language, though the Szeklers have certain words specific to their people (...).

+The Saxons are, it is said, some colonies of Saxons from Germany (...); what leads us to believe the truthfulness (of this assertion) is the resemblance that exists between the languages of these two peoples.
+The Romanians - it is traditionally claimed - are colonies of the Romans.
+Proof to this is the fact that they have numerous (words) in common with the speech of the Romans - a people whose coins are to be found in a vast number in these places; it goes without saying that these are important proofs that testify to the Roman occupation here as well as to the endurance, through the course of history, of the Romanian people here" 5.
+As is obvious, Olahus regards the nations in an ethno-linguistic sense and he characterizes them as such.

-Another humanist writer contemporary to Olahus and named Anton Verantius (of Croatian origin) noted on Transylvania: "It is inhabited by a triple nation: Szeklers, Hungarians and Saxons; I should also mention the Romanians, who, although they easily equal in number the others, have no freedoms, no nobility, no right of their own, apart from a small number living in the Hateg district where the capital of Decebalus is believed to have stood and who, during the days of Ioan (Iancu) de Hunedoara (John Hunyadi), a native of those places, gained nobility status for having always participated undauntedly in the fight against the Turks.
-The rest of them are all common people, serfs of the Hungarians, having no places of their own, spread all over the territory, in the whole country" and "leading a wretched life."
-Verantius repeatedly points out of the Roman origin of the Romanians, but he treats the nations in a political sense indicating out that the Romanians were not recognized as a nation.
-Moreover, he also offers an approximate indication concerning the proportion of Romanians, on the one hand, as compared to the receptae (officially recognized) nations, on the other hand: the Romanians equal the others in number, to say the least which is to say that the Romanians account for over 50% of the population of Transylvania.
-Of course, such data have to be taken into account with due reserve, in the sense that they are not based upon a census, but rather upon the general estimates of the time.
+Another humanist writer, contemporary to Olahus and named Anton Verantius (of Croatian origin) noted on Transylvania that: "It is inhabited by a triple nation: Szeklers, Hungarians and Saxons; I should also mention the Romanians, who, although they easily equal in number the others, have no freedoms, no nobility, no right of their own, apart from a small number living in the Hateg district where the capital of Decebal is believed to have stood and who, during the days of Ioan de Hunedoara (John Hunyadi), a native of those places, gained nobility for having always participated undauntedly in the fight against the Turks.
+The rest of them are all common people, serfs of the Hungarians, having no places of their own, spread all over the territory, in the whole country and "leading a wretched life" 6.
+Verantius too, repeatedly points out the Roman origin of the Romanians, but he treats the nations in a political sense, pointing out that the Romanians were not recognized as a nation.
+Moreover, he also offers an approximate indication concerning the proportion of Romanians, on the one hand, as compared to the receptae nations, on the other hand: the Romanians to say the least, equal the others in number, which is to say that the Romanians account for over 50% of the population of Transylvania.
+Of course, such data have to be taken into account with due reserve, in the sense that they are not based upon a census, but rather upon the general estimates of the epoch.

-The Number and the Specificity of Hungarians around A. D. 900
+The Number and the Specificity of the Hungarians about A. D. 900